Anthony Brignole 1946 - 2020 - Obituary

 A natural leader, Tony was the Country Club Estates Homeowners Association board president for several terms.
 He was always ready and willing to repair anything that needed it.

-Canale Funeral Directors has been entrusted with arrangements.
-Cfuneral@comcast.net.
-Visitation will begin at 12noon on Friday, June 26, 2020, at St. James Catholic Church, 4180 Leroy Avenue 38108.
+Visitation will begin at 12noon on Friday, June 26, 2020 at St. James Catholic Church, 4180 Leroy Avenue 38108.
 Funeral mass will follow at 1 o'clock with interment afterward at Calvary Cemetery.

 *Attendees at the visitation and/or funeral mass will be required to wear masks and practice social distancing according to policies in place with the Catholic Diocese of Memphis and St. James Parish.